COLA508/Lafvin_Smart_Home-UsingTutorials/docs/source/install_CH340_serial_port_driver.rst

 .. image:: _static/16.CH340.png
    :width: 600

-.. admonition:: Troubleshooting
+.. admonition:: Precaution
-   :class: warning
+   :class: note

    If the Arduino CH340 device does not appear in Device Manager or the Arduino IDE:
    - Uninstall the driver, restart your computer, then reinstall it.